Long Call

 Tips & Best Practices

-- 1Buy calls with at least 30–60 DTE to give the trade room to work.
+- 1Buy calls with at least 30–60 days to expiration to give the trade room to work and avoid rapid time decay.

-- 3Consider a bull call spread if you want to reduce premium cost.
+- 3Consider a bull call spread instead if you want to cut your premium cost — you give up unlimited upside but the trade becomes cheaper.

-- 4ATM or slightly OTM calls offer the best balance of leverage and cost.
+- 4At-the-money or slightly out-of-the-money calls offer the best balance of leverage and cost for directional trades.

 See it in action